 - You would do this as fast as possible, all while the doctor slowly moves their finger away from you.

-What this simple examination shows is that the cerebellum is working properly to ensure hand-eye coordination.
-The doctor wants to confirm that your index fingers don’t miss their mark and end up on your chin or missing their hand completely.
+This simple examination shows that the cerebellum is working properly to ensure hand-eye coordination.
+The doctor wants to confirm that your index fingers don’t miss their mark and end up on your chin or missing your hand completely.